-Undergraduate bursaries are designed to provide support to UK students in financial need, whose parent or spouse is a commercial traveller, grocer or chemist, and who are registered on a full-time undergraduate degree course at a recognised UK university.
+Undergraduate bursaries are designed to provide support to UK students in financial need, whose parent or spouse is a commercial traveller, pharmacist or grocer, and who are registered on a full-time undergraduate degree course at a recognised UK university.
 The information in this section explains more about eligibility, and the terms we use.

-Applicants should normally be resident in the United Kingdom and be the son or daughter, spouse, widow or widower of a commercial traveller, chemist, or grocer.
+Applicants should be resident in the United Kingdom and be the son or daughter, spouse, widow or widower of a commercial traveller, pharmacist, or grocer – who has worked in this capacity for at least five years, within the last ten years (from time of applying).

 Any full-time first degree course at a higher or further education institution in the UK is eligible.
 By ‘higher or further education institution’, we mean either a body recognised by the Secretary of State for Education and Employment for the award of a degree, or a body providing courses in preparation for a degree to be granted by a recognised body.